-Bir Billing take off site is one of the world’s top 5 places for Paragliding and 2nd highest in the world.
-Billing lies in Himachal Pradesh State of India at an altitude of 2400 Meters.
+Bir Billing take off-site is one of the world’s top 5 places for Paragliding and 2nd highest in the world.
+Billing lies in the Himachal Pradesh State of India at an altitude of 2400 Meters.
 Paragliding can be done solo and Tandem.
-Bir Billing successfully hosted paragliding world cup in 2015.
-Many pilots from around world from 140 countries participated
+Bir Billing successfully hosted the paragliding world cup in 2015.
+Many pilots from around the world participated.

 BEST TIME TO VISIT

 The best time to visit is from March to May and then from October to November as wind speed is perfect at that time.
 July to September is closed for paragliding due to Monsoons.
 During winters paragliding experience is completely different from what you have in summers as surrounding peaks are covered in Snow.
 The view changes from greenery to complete Snow.
 During winters January – February is the perfect time to witness Dhauladhar ranges while paragliding.
 Do carry a warm jacket as temperatures are 6-7 Degree lower than the take off-site.

 With regards to safety Bir Billing is quite safe as all the pilots have a lot of experience in flying and also climatic condition makes it the perfect and safest place to fly.
 During takeoff, most of the time gliders open up and lift you up in the sky without any difficulties.
 The pilots are also trained to handle bad weather conditions making it the safest place to do Paragliding.

 When I decided to undertake the adventure myself, I found that the experience was very thrilling and mesmerizing at the same time.
 Here's how I spent my days in Bir Billing and Barot valley.